 Category Y

-Equipment placed where it will come into contact with condensing water during routine airplane operations.
+Equipment placed in areas where it comes into contact with condensing water during routine airplane operations.

 Category W

-Equipment placed in areas where it will occasionally be exposed to falling water during routine aircraft operations (usually as a consequence of condensation).
+Equipment placed in areas where it occasionally gets exposed to falling water during routine aircraft operations (usually as a consequence of condensation).

 Category R

-Equipment placed where it may be sprayed with water from all directions or exposed to a driving rainstorm.
+Equipment placed in locations where it may be sprayed with water from all directions or exposed to a driving rainstorm.

 Category S

-Equipment placed in places where it could be exposed to the forces of a strong stream of liquid, such as in the cleaning, washing, or deicing of aircraft.
+Equipment placed in areas where it could be exposed to the forces of a strong stream of liquid, such as during cleaning, washing, or de-icing of aircraft.

 Section 11 – Fluids Susceptibility

-These tests establish if the equipment’s building components are resistant to the harmful impacts of fluid pollutants.
+These tests establish whether the equipment’s building components are resistant to the harmful impacts of fluid pollutants.

-Testing for fluid susceptibility should only be done if the equipment will be put in locations where fluid contamination is likely to occur.
+Testing for fluid susceptibility should only be done if the equipment is placed in locations where fluid contamination is likely to occur.

-The fluids are typical of the types of fluids that are often utilized in both ground and aerial operations.
+The fluids are typical and often utilized in both ground and aerial operations.

 Conclusion